 Hold this thought: Our income is our nonprofit’s responsibility.

 Life is a broken-winged butterfly.
-No one succeeds except with handicaps.
-Every nonprofit faces at least one seemingly impossible barrier to income growth.
-Smart nonprofits recognize the barrier and develop detours.
-Brilliant nonprofits transform barriers into advantages, like the Houston Foodbank’s strategy to maximize volunteer labor and in turn grow income.
+No one succeeds except with handicaps—every nonprofit faces at least one seemingly impossible barrier to income growth.
+Savvy nonprofits recognize the barrier and develop detours.
+Brilliant nonprofits transform obstacles into advantages, like the Houston Foodbank’s strategy to maximize volunteer labor and, in turn, grow income.